rudderlabs/rudderstack-docs/destinations/kochava.md

 To successfully configure Kochava as a destination, you will need to configure the following settings:

-* **App GUID:** App GUID is an unique ID generated for your app by Kochava.
-It can be found in your account Under **Apps & Assets** -> **All Apps** and then select your app to view `App GUID`.
+* **App GUID:** Kochava generates a unique ID for your application, called the **App GUID**.
+You can find this ID by going to your Kochava account and navigating to **Apps & Assets** - **All Apps**.
+You can then select your app to the view the App GUID.

+**NOTE**: The following two settings are applicable for `iOS Device Mode` only:

+* **Enable AppTrackingTransparency (ATT):** Enable this setting if you want to enable the `AppTrackingTransparency` feature provided by the Kochava iOS SDK.

 {% hint style="info" %}
-The below two settings are applicable for `iOS Device Mode` only.
+Make sure you include the key `NSUserTrackingUsageDescription` in your `info.plist` along with a string value explaining why you are requesting authorization to track.
 {% endhint %}

-* **Enable AppTrackingTransparency (ATT):** Turn this on if you want to enable the `AppTrackingTransparency` feature provided by Kochava iOS SDK.
-Make sure to include in your info.plist the key `NSUserTrackingUsageDescription` and a string value explaining why you are requesting authorization to track.

-* **Enable skAdNetwork:** Turn this on if you want to enable the `skAdNetwork` feature provided by Kochava iOS SDK.
+* **Enable skAdNetwork:** Enable this setting if you want to enable the `skAdNetwork` feature provided by the Kochava iOS SDK.

 ## Adding Device Mode Integration